 Who is the Auburn Examiner: The Auburn Examiner team is comprised of a core group of regular unpaid volunteers who consistently contribute and provide support to the outlet.
-All team members either live, grew up, or own a business in Auburn.
+Currently, all but one of the team members either live, grew up, or own a business in Auburn.
 Learn more about the AE Team here: About.

 How is the Auburn Examiner Funded: The Auburn Examiner is a private, independent, news outlet.
 We are funded by a combination of advertising, reader donations, and owner contributions.
 Learn more about our funding here: Funding the Auburn Examiner